Painter602/Joystick-Monitor/README.md

 <img src="/img/b_13.svg" width="30" /> b_13.svg Other buttons, on
 <img src="/img/b_99.svg" width="30" /> b_99.svg Buttons, off

+To display the buttons, right click on the monitor's main screen, and select the option.

 ## To Do
 - Adapt to work with HOTAS set-ups (Hands On Throttle And Stick).
 Games throttles often have two, side-by-side, sliders.
 - Display other stick/slider inputs